wjzhengsh/hyper-protect-dbaas-for-mongodb/api_auth.md

        ```
       {: codeblock}

-      The value that is assigned to `apiKey` is your API key. **Important:** Make a note of this value before you close the window.
+      The value that is assigned to `apiKey` is your API key.

+      Make a note of this value before you close the window.
+      {: important}

 2. To ensure secure data transfer, obtain a Certificate Authority (CA) file from the {{site.data.keyword.ihsdbaas_mongodb_full}} dashboard, and copy it to an appropriate directory such as **/etc/ssl/certs/**.

-3. Get an access token and a user ID by using the GET /auth/token operation:
+3. Get an access token and a user ID by using the `GET /auth/token` operation:

     ```curl
     curl -X GET -H "accept: application/json" -H "api_key: icGVY1*** ***UdfcIg4kzE" https://dbaas900.hyperp-dbaas.cloud.ibm.com:20000/api/v1/auth/token